Exceptional Sequences over path algebras of type $A_n$ and Non-crossing Spanning Trees: Mutation of exceptional sequences

 We can check the following Theorem by using Lemma \ref{5.1} and Lemma \ref{5.2}.

 \begin{thm} For an exceptional pair $(E,F)$, we have $\Phi (\l _EF) = \l _{\Phi (E)}\Phi (F)$ and $\Phi (\r _FE) = \r _{\Phi (F)}\Phi (E)$. \end{thm}

 \begin{ac}

-The author thanks Osamu Iyama and Frederic Chapoton for their comments and suggestions.
+The author is grateful Osamu Iyama and Frederic Chapoton for their comments and suggestions.
 He thanks Hugh Thomas for pointing out that this paper is closely related to \cite{IT} and \cite{GY}.
-He also thanks Ryo Takahashi for advice.
+He also thanks Ryo Takahashi and the referee for their careful reading. \end{ac}